- Part Number:1986

 The Assistant Secretary or any other party desiring to seek review, including judicial review, of a decision of the ALJ must file a written petition for review with the ARB.
 The parties should identify in their petitions for review the legal conclusions or orders to which they object, or the objections may be deemed waived.
 A petition must be filed within 14 days of the date of the decision of the ALJ.
 The date of the postmark, facsimile transmittal, or electronic communication transmittal will be considered to be the date of filing; if the petition is filed in person, by hand delivery or other means, the petition is considered filed upon receipt.
 The petition must be served on all parties and on the Chief Administrative Law Judge at the time it is filed with the ARB.
 Copies of the petition for review and all briefs must be served on the Assistant Secretary and, in cases in which the Assistant Secretary is a party, on the Associate Solicitor, Division of Occupational Safety and Health, U.S. Department of Labor.

 The decision of the ARB will be issued within 120 days of the conclusion of the hearing, which will be deemed to be 14 days after the date of the decision of the ALJ, unless a motion for reconsideration has been filed with the ALJ in the interim.
 In such case, the conclusion of the hearing is the date the motion for reconsideration is ruled upon or 14 days after a new decision is issued.
-The ARB’s decision will be served upon all parties and the Chief Administrative Law Judge by mail.
+The ARB’s decision will be served upon all parties and the Chief Administrative Law Judge.
 The decision also will be served on the Assistant Secretary and on the Associate Solicitor, Division of Occupational Safety and Health, U.S. Department of Labor, even if the Assistant Secretary is not a party.

 If the ARB concludes that the respondent has violated the law, the ARB will issue an order providing relief to the complainant.
 The order will require, where appropriate, affirmative action to abate the violation; reinstatement of the complainant to his or her former position, with the same compensation, terms, conditions, and privileges of the complainant’s employment; payment of compensatory damages (back pay with interest and compensation for any special damages sustained as a result of the retaliation, including any litigation costs, expert witness fees, and reasonable attorney fees the complainant may have incurred); and payment of punitive damages up to $250,000.
 Interest on back pay will be calculated using the interest rate applicable to underpayment of taxes under 26 U.S.C.
 6621 and will be compounded daily.
 Such order is subject to discretionary review by the Secretary as provided in Secretary’s Order 01–2020 (or any successor to that order).